 In order to prevent the introduction and spread of pests more intensively, the European Commission has revised the Plant Health Law, which has been in place since 1977.
-The new Regulation (EU) 2016/2031 includes a better harmonized plant passport system for movements of plants and plant products within the Union territory.
+The new Regulation (EU) 2016/2031 includes a better harmonized plant passport system for movements of plants and plant products between companies within the Union territory.
 From 14 December 2019, all plants for planting will have to be accompanied by an official label, containing the required information and ensuring traceability.

 In accordance with the Regulation, the following elements in particular are required on the plant passport label:

 (1) The word ‘plant passport’ in the upper right corner, in one of the official languages of the Union, followed by a slash and the English translation (if different);

 (2) the EU flag in the upper left corner (colored or in black and white);